aemonten/aemonten.github.io/_pages/about.md

 ## About Me

-<div align="justify"> I’m Alejandro Montenegro-Montero, a molecular biologist currently working as a Scientific Editor at John Wiley & Sons, Inc. My research was focused on gene expression regulation, specifically, on the characterization of transcriptional regulatory networks in eukaryotes.
+I’m Alejandro Montenegro-Montero, a molecular biologist currently working as a Scientific Editor at John Wiley & Sons, Inc. My research was focused on gene expression regulation, specifically, on the characterization of transcriptional regulatory networks in eukaryotes.
 During my Ph.D., I studied gene regulation in response to stressful conditions, using the filamentous fungus *N. crassa* as a research system.
 In addition, I focused on how the circadian clock controls daily rhythms in gene expression in this organism.

 I did my Ph.D. and subsequent postdoctoral work at the P. Universidad Católica de Chile, Chile.
 After that, I did a short postdoctoral stay at the University of Massachusetts Medical School, USA, before joining Wiley.